Catastrophie/Catastrophie.github.io/Software_Examples.md

 ## Twitch streamer additionals
 - String light notifications on trigger words
-- Viewer interactables to self animated avatars
+- Viewer interactable to self animated avatars

 ## (Mis)Fortune
--
-- potentials:
--
+- Originally created as a board game where the player's end goal is to have more gold than the current reigning monarch.
+- Plan to create it multi-networked with a central server to send data, so players can compete with their friends.

 <object data="SoftwareResume.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="SoftwareResume.pdf">